cofounders/gitbook-wdi-10/modules/heroku.md

 - Run `heroku ps` to make sure that that has all worked
 - Run `heroku open` to do exactly what you imagine

-For this in far more details, [see here.](https://devcenter.heroku.com/articles/getting-started-with-rails4)
+For this in far more detail, [see here.](https://devcenter.heroku.com/articles/getting-started-with-rails4)

 ## _Common Heroku Commands_